Contra Costa County

 Katie Buchanan, M.S., BCBA

 In 2012 Ms. Buchanan moved to Northern California where she accepted a position at FirstSteps for Kids, Inc. Contra Costa as a Lead Instructor.
-After realizing that ABA was her calling, she enrolled and completed her M.S. in Psychology, and is currently completing her coursework for her BCBA through the Florida Institute of Technology.
+After realizing that ABA was her calling, she enrolled and completed her M.S. in Psychology, and completed her coursework for her BCBA through the Florida Institute of Technology.

 Ms. Buchanan is constantly amazed and inspired by her clients and her amazing co-workers.
-Ms. Buchana is excited to be working at FirstSteps and considers herself lucky to have found her calling!
+Ms. Buchanan is excited to be working at FirstSteps and considers herself lucky to have found her calling!

 Program Directors design, implement, and evaluate your child’s individualized program.
 Your child’s Program Director will be your primary contact at FirstSteps and is always available to answer your questions.